Texas Tech Athletics Announces Lead Gift, Plans for Basketball Practice Facility

 “Dusty and Leisha have been there through the high moments and the low moments, but never once have they wavered with their support and their commitment to generosity and wanting to provide Texas Tech Athletics with the very best.”

 The Dustin R. Womble Basketball Practice Facility is the latest in a line of recent investments in Texas Tech men’s and women’s basketball, including the first significant upgrades to United Supermarkets Arena since its construction more than a decade ago.
 Renovated team locker rooms, film areas and sports medicine facilities for volleyball and men’s and women’s basketball have significantly transformed practice and competition spaces for student-athletes, and a new center-hung video board above half court has dramatically improved the game environment for student-athletes and fans.

 These projects — and two dozen others benefiting more than 450 student-athletes across 17 intercollegiate sports — have been funded by gifts to The Campaign for Fearless Champions.
-To date, the campaign has funded 22 of 27 facilities projects, surpassed its goal of $10 million in student-athlete scholarship endowments and exceeded its goal of establishing a $5 million endowment for the J.T. & Margaret Talkington Leadership Academy.
+To date, the campaign has funded 22 facilities projects, surpassed its goal of $10 million in student-athlete scholarship endowments and exceeded its goal of establishing a $5 million endowment for the J.T. & Margaret Talkington Leadership Academy.